 Flagship phones are more expensive than ever in 2019, but as the top-end gets better so do cheap smartphones.
 It's possible to buy a mobile phone on a budget of under £200/US$200 and still get a cell phone capable of everything you throw at it.

 The best budget phones are also more attractive in the long-term thanks to cheaper contract prices, though you might prefer to buy these smartphones outright and then pay only for your minutes, texts and data.

 If value for money is your number-one priority, you won't find a more useful list of budget phones available in the UK, US and elsewhere.
 We've tested, rated and ranked the best cheap phones from Nokia, Motorola, Honor and other big brands, and alongside those reviews you'll also find our expert buying advice that can help you decide whether a particular cheap phone really is the bargain it seems.

 Your buying guide to the best budget phones in 2019

 In our experience, the ideal way to get a cheap phone is to buy it SIM-free then grab a great-value SIM-only deal.
 You won't be paying £50-odd per month for a phone for the next two years, and you can swap it for a newer model whenever you fancy it.
 This is especially the case for cheap Chinese phones, for which you can't get a contract.

-All the phones here cost under £200/$200, which is just a third or less of the price you'd often pay for flagships such as the Galaxy S9, HTC U11 and LG V30 - take a look at our guide to the best phones on the market for more on those high-end smartphones.
+All the phones here cost under £200/$200, which is up to a quarter of the price you'd often pay for flagship phones - take a look at our guide to the best phones on the market for more on those high-end smartphones.